Constitutional Theory, Comparative Constitutional Law, Latin American Constitutionalism

 BA, JD Puerto Rico, LLM Tor, PhD York(Can)

 Joel joined Victoria University from Osgoode Hall Law School, where he obtained his PhD and taught as part of the Adjunct Faculty.
 He teaches Introduction to Case Law, Comparative Law, and Advanced Public Law.
-Since 2012, Joel has also been the Honours Coordinator at the Faculty of Law.
+Joel is currently Associate Dean (Research) for the Faculty of Law.
 His research interests include comparative constitutional law, constitutional theory, legal and democratic theory, and Latin American constitutionalism.
-He is currently working on a monograph titled Constituent Power and the Law.
+He is currently working on a monograph titled Constituent Power and the Law

 Joel's research explores the relationship between constitutionalism and democracy.
 His latest publications explore different institutionalisations of judicial review of legislation, the theoretical basis of the doctrine of unconstitutional constitutional amendments, and the juridical implications of the theory of constituent power.
 His current book project, Constituent Power and the Law, looks at the ways in which judges, government officials, jurists, and citizens from various jurisdictions have made use, and use, the theory of constituent power to justify or challenge the legal validity of different exercises of political power.